Hadrien-Cornier/E6040-super-resolution-project/README.md

 * ecbm6040/patching
 >contains patchloader.py which takes full medical 3D images of dimensions 256x320x320 as input and cuts them into 4x5x5=100 patches of size 64x64x64.

+*other folders*

+* csv
+>contains the id list of the dataset. id_hcp.csv for the complete 1,113 dataset; id_hcp_test.csv for the small 130 dataset.

+*example_images
+>contains all the example figures for illustration in jupyter notebooks and the intermediate results during training.
+Considering the space, we only uploaded some of them.
+All intermediate results during training will be actually stored in this folder.

+*loss_history
+>contains the loss history through the formal training steps.

+*mnt
+>a directory that you need to mount the original data folder in google storage to.

+*models
+>contains the final models.

+*other files*

+*README.md
+>the main introduction of our project.

+*requirements.txt
+>the required environment for the experiment.

 #### How to run the code